 Accessible for all businesses: Because they are so quick and easy to implement, they can be utilised by all businesses of any size.
 They can be created for free and can be added, adjusted to fit any scale and work both in digital and physical communications.

 Diverse: QR codes are extremely diverse.
 They can be applied to almost anything.
-They work best on printed communications, helping move audiences to the digital space and providing further information or specific call to actions to drive results.
+They work best on printed communications, helping move audiences to the digital space and providing further information or a specific call to action to drive results.